 Spiritual Bath Salt Recipe*

-- 3 parts Epsom Salts
+• 3 parts Epsom Salts

-- 2 parts Baking Soda
+• 2 parts Baking Soda

-- 1 part Salt
+• 1 part Salt

-- liquid food colouring
+• liquid food colouring

-- scented oil
+• scented oil

 To make this recipe, you will need these supplies:

-- mixing bowl
+• mixing bowl

-- spoon
+• spoon

-- storage container (about 2 cups) or Ziploc baggies
+• storage container (about 2 cups) or Ziploc baggies

-- measuring cup
+• measuring cup

-How to charge the bath salts?
+How do you charge the bath salts?

 This also makes a good present for a friend.
-(I made up a basket when my youngest sister became a new mom and put the candles, the incense, the bath salts, oils and body lotions for her altogether with the instructions that this is to fight post-partum depression!)
+(I made up a basket when my youngest sister became a new mom and put the candles, the incense, the bath salts, oils and body lotions for her together with the instructions that this is to fight post-partum depression!)
 If you plan to give the salts away, try to envision the person you will give them to.
 It must be soothed and relaxed by the experience.
-The salts must be properly charged or energized for the best beneficial effect.
+The salts must be charged appropriately or energized for the best beneficial effect.

 The Spiritual Bath Recipes

 Some women also have trouble with yeast infections.
 This recipe has never troubled me in that way, while bubble baths can give me problems.
-I tell you this only so you will know that this can happen.
+I will tell you this only so you know that this can happen.
 As always, you must use good judgment and caution about your body.

 Article courtesy by Lady Bridget’s Wiccan Ways